hrishikeshlal2226/Punctuation_Restoration/USAGE_GUIDE.md

 If you prefer cloud storage, uncomment the Google Drive save code in the notebook's final cells.

-## 🎯 Assignment Deliverables
+## 🎯 Project Deliverables

-This notebook satisfies all requirements:
+This notebook includes:
-1. ✅ Dataset creation and understanding
+1. Dataset creation and understanding
-2. ✅ Data preprocessing
+2. Data preprocessing
-3. ✅ Model training and fine-tuning
+3. Model training and fine-tuning
-4. ✅ Baseline vs fine-tuned comparison
+4. Baseline vs fine-tuned comparison
-5. ✅ EDA on train data and results
+5. EDA on train data and results
-6. ✅ Complete documentation
+6. Complete documentation
-7. ✅ Challenges and solutions explained
+7. Challenges and solutions explained

 ## 💡 Tips